ytsaurus/ytsaurus/yt/docs/README.md

 ### Lists

 Use an ordered list when order matters, and unordered list otherwise.
-Every item in a list starts with a capital letter and ends with a period.
+Every item in a list should start with a capital letter and end with a period.

-**Ordered:**
+**Ordered**

 ```
 1. The type of access (read, write, etc.).